vkbo/novelWriter/docs/source/project_overview.rst

 A tool to view the content of this file is available in the :guilabel:`Tools` menu under :guilabel:`Writing Statistics`.
 You can also launch it by pressing :kbd:`F6`.

-The tool will show a list of all your sessions, and a set of filters to apply to it.
+The tool will show a list of all your sessions, and a set of filters to apply to the data.
 You can also export the filtered data to a JSON file or to a CSV file that can be opened by a spreadsheet application like for instance Libre Office Calc.

 As of version 1.2, the log file also stores how much of the session time was spent idle.
-The definition of idle here is that the novelWriter main window loses focus, and the user hasn't made any changes to the currently open document in five minutes.
+The definition of idle here is that the novelWriter main window loses focus, or the user hasn't made any changes to the currently open document in five minutes.
 The number of minutes can be altered in :guilabel:`Preferences`.